leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/virtualcensusing.md

 <img src="{{ site.baseurl }}/DamCensusImages/sharinglayers.PNG" alt="sharinglayers" style="width:50%;" />

 Now that the perennial network layer is uploaded, survey created, and both shared with everyone, making a web map can begin.
+If you added other layers also share these with everyone

 Once you've shared the perennial network with everyone click on the **"Open in Map Viewer Classic"** from the feature layer's Overview.
 This will display the perennial network on a map, the next step is to add a basemap to use for censusing.
 This is done by clicking the **"Add"** dropdown then choose **“Search for Layers.”** Click on the **“My Content”** dropdown and choose **“ArcGIS Online.”**